-Cooperation Africa, a civil society movement to support cooperative formation and development across the continent, was launched online on 18 January, 2023.
+Cooperation Africa, a civil society movement to support cooperative formation and development across the continent, was launched online on 18 January 2023.
 Over 170 individuals and organisations from Africa, the Caribbean, North America and Europe participated in the meeting.
+It has since begun a series of webinars on all aspects of cooperative principles and practice in different countries and continents, enabling members to learn together how to turn into reality the vision of a network of cooperative enterprises growing across Africa.
+The first was held on 15 March 2023 and gave an overview of the different types of cooperatives.
+The second - on April 29 - is an introduction to cooperatives in Africa and the Caribbean.

-Cooperation Africa is working towards a network of financing institutions that "will encourage women and young people especially to build cooperative businesses and provide themselves with secure livelihoods, thereby ending systemic underemployment and unemployment," declared Mohamed ibn Chambas, co-patron of the organization and former Special Representative of the United Nations Secretary-General for West Africa and the Sahel.
+At the 18 January 2023 launch, Mohamed ibn Chambas declared that Cooperation Africa is working towards a network of financing institutions that "will encourage women and young people especially, to build cooperative businesses and provide themselves with secure livelihoods, thereby ending systemic underemployment and unemployment".
+He is co-patron of the organization and former Special Representative of the United Nations Secretary-General for West Africa and the Sahel.
 While African coops have mainly been small-scale agricultural enterprises, he was sure of strong growth of coops in future, especially in manufacturing, entertainment, financial services and technology, towards more dynamic, African-owned and inclusive development.
 He expected Cooperation Africa to grow in membership and strength and help to "create a cooperative Africa for the Africa we want."